devenallen/TaskHero/README.md

 # Usage Examples and testing locally

+If you want to use docker to run this application, you first have to build it.
+To build: within the main directory, run this command:
+'docker build -t task_hero .'
+This may take a few minutes to build.
+Once this is completed, run the following command:
+'docker run -d -p 8080:80 task_hero'

+If both of these are successful, you should be able to open your browser and go to 'localhost:8080' and see our application.

 To run, clone the repository and go into the TaskHero directory.
 Make sure you are using the latest version of stable rust by running `rustup update`.